nominetresearch/microbit-networking-book-python/index.md

 - [**Game 4: Reaction Game**](reactiongame/reactiongame.md)
     This is the game that Jonathan Grout came up with when we worked on this Python edition.
-    The Reaction Game is a simple two player game inspired by the popular toy Bop It[^1], allowing you to test your reaction time against a friend by performing actions that the micro:bit tells you to do.
+    The Reaction Game is a simple two-player game inspired by the popular toy Bop It[^1].
+The game tests your reaction time against an opponent by performing actions that the micro:bit tells you to do.
 Radio communication will help you and your opponent coordinate your game turns.